 Opiate and opioid drugs affect the same brain receptors and have the same effects on the central nervous system.
 Opiates are derived naturally, but opioids are man-made.
 However, while the term “opiates” only describes natural drugs, “opioids” is used as an umbrella term for both natural opiates and synthetic opioids.

-While opiates are prescribed to relieve acute pain, prolonged use can lead to opiate addiction (opioid addiction) and abuse.
-Common opioids include prescription painkillers such as dilaudid, oxycodone, hydrocodone and fentanyl, as well as the illicit drug heroin.
-Opiate addiction (including opioid addiction) is the leading cause of the drug overdose in the United States.
+While opioids are prescribed to relieve acute pain, prolonged use can lead to addiction and abuse.
+Common opioids include prescription painkillers such as Dilaudid, oxycodone, hydrocodone, and fentanyl, as well as the illicit drug heroin.
+Opioid addiction is a large contributor to overdose deaths in the United States.
 In 2018, there were 67,367 fatal overdoses, and opioids were responsible for 69.5% of these deaths.
 Opioid addiction is a disease that has destroyed the lives and families of millions.
-While there is no cure for opiate addiction, this disease can be treated in drug addiction rehabilitation or drug rehab.
+While there is no cure for opioid addiction, this disease can be treated in drug addiction rehabilitation.

 To fully understand opioid addiction, it’s important to understand why these drugs are so addictive and why they’re used in medicine.

 What Are Opiates?

 Opiates are derived from the opium plant and used to treat pain.
 These substances carry a high risk of addiction for anyone who takes them for a prolonged period, even if they are used as prescribed.

 The Sumerians first cultivated the opium poppy plant (Papaver somniferum), in 3,400 B.C.
 They referred to it as the “joy plant,” and the wonder drug was soon passed around the world as merchants learned of its multiple uses.
 Opium was used not only to relieve pain but also used to induce sleep and relieve bowel issues.
 Opiates are also frequently used to treat coughs.